 The Tribeca Habitat Enhancement Project is a large-scale restoration initiative in Hudson River Park.
-This project deployed a variety of habitat features and added an incredible 11 million oysters in the Park’s Estuarine Sanctuary.
+This project deployed a variety of habitat features and added an incredible 11.2 million larval oysters to the Park’s Estuarine Sanctuary.

 Thank you to our project partners including the New York State Department of Conservation, the Army Corps of Engineers, the Billion Oyster Project and Hudson River Foundation.